Uncover insights to fuel your marketing ROI with Improvado dashboards

 Drive Higher ROAS with an Improvado-Built Amazon Ads Dashboard

-Improvado is a marketing analytics platform that helps companies collect and visualize marketing data in a single, functional and easy-to-use environment.
+Improvado is a marketing analytics platform that helps companies collect, visualize, and analyze marketing data in a single, functional and easy-to-use environment.
 The platform integrates with 500+ marketing and sales platforms to automatically pull data and transform it into actionable insights.

 What would take days to gather and transform data can be done with Improvado in a few minutes.
 Simply choose the required marketing platforms, turn the connection on, pick the metrics of your choice, and Improvado will do the rest for you.